Mattds825/community-toolshed-store/README.md

 Tools marked as broken or needing repair are sent for maintenance.
 Maintenance requests track repair status (pending, in_progress, fixed, written_off).

+## 🎯 Business Objectives

+This website should advertise the benefits of joining the Community Toolshed and subscribing to the rental service.
+The main goal is to attract new subscribers and encourage existing subscribers to continue their membership.

+The business wants to be able to verify the identity of users and ensure that they are responsible renters.
+The business also wants to track the condition of items and ensure that they are maintained and repaired as needed.

+There will be a 1 year subscription fee of £10 for all users.
+This fee will be used to maintain the website and cover the cost of repairs and maintenance.

 ## 📖 User Stories

 ### 1️⃣ As a Community Member, I want to rent tools so that I can complete home improvement projects affordably.